campi3d/megascans_mass_download_advanced/README.md

 ### 5. Save Your Token
 Paste the copied token into `configuration/authentication.txt`, replacing the placeholder line that says `YOUR_TOKEN_HERE`.

-> ⚠️ **Tokens expire after a few hours.** You will need to repeat steps 3–5 each time you start a new download session.
+> ⚠️ **Tokens expire after a 24 hours or if you close the Browser you logged in with.** You will need to repeat steps
+> 3–5 each > time you start a new download session.

 ---